The Multi-Objective Polynomial Optimization: Introduction

 \end{definition}

-Every minimizer of the LSP \reff{prob:LSP1} is a weakly Pareto point for nonzero $w \ge 0$ and every minimizer is a Pareto point for $w > 0$.
+{For the LSP \reff{prob:LSP1}, the optimization remains unchanged if we normalize the nonzero weight $w$ such that $\sum_{i=1}^m w_i=1,w_i\ge 0$.
+For neatness of the paper, one can equivalently consider nonzero and nonnegative weights for LSPs.} Every minimizer of the LSP \reff{prob:LSP1} is a weakly Pareto point for nonzero $w \ge 0$ and every minimizer is a Pareto point for $w > 0$.
 Varying weights in \reff{prob:LSP1} may give different (weakly) Pareto points.
 A nonzero weight $w$ is said to be {\it proper} if the LSP \reff{prob:LSP1} is bounded below.
 Otherwise, the $w$ is called {\it improper}.
 One wonders whether or not every Pareto point is a minimizer of \reff{prob:LSP1} for some weight $w$.
 However, this is sometimes not the case (see \cite{fleming1986computer,zionts1988multiple}).
 For instance, Example \ref{ex: CSP} has infinitely many Pareto points, but only two of them can be obtained by solving LSPs.
 Under some assumptions, LSPs may give all Pareto points (see \cite{emmerich2018tutorial}).

 Another frequently used scalarization is the Chebyshev scalarization.
 It requires to use the minimum value of each objective.

 \begin{definition} The Chebyshev scalarization problem (CSP) for the MOP \reff{prob:mop}, with a nonzero weight $w = (w_1, \ldots, w_m) \ge 0$, is